Dwayne Hicks: Neill Blomkamp's Alien 5

 Hicks was set to return in director Neill Blomkamp's Aliens sequel project titled Alien 5.
 Biehn was set to reprise the role alongside Sigourney Weaver returning as Ripley.
 However, the project went through development hell due to Ridley Scott's continued prequel films Prometheus and Alien: Covenant.
 The project was later cancelled after the Disney-Fox merger.

-James Cameron reaction to death

-Aliens director James Cameron has gone on record citing his dislike for the treatment of Hicks, Newt and Bishop in Alien 3.

 Alternate sequels

 Before production began on Alien³, Dark Horse Comics produced a comic book series that follows-up on the characters after Aliens.
 In that series, Hicks, Newt and Bishop all survive the escape from the Sulaco with Ripley and continue to fight the Xenomorphs.
 With the release of Alien³, this comic books series was considered an alternate universe from "official" Alien series canon and when the series was redone for release (the black and white art was coloured and characters reworked) and the Hicks character was renamed to Wilks (with one missed panel still referring to him as Hicks the only reminder of the original text).

 The story begins ten years after Aliens, with Newt and Hicks back on Earth.
 Ripley has mysteriously disappeared and was not on the Marine ship when it arrived back on Earth.
 Hicks is still in the Marines, but his fellow Marines shun him because they fear he might have some sort of strange alien infection, and the fact that half of his face has hideously scarred by a Xenomorph's acid blood only hampers his social status further.